 Australian Indigenous Employment

-In line with our commitment to Value People – Respect, Recognise & Reward, IPL’s Indigenous Employment Program aims to increase the number of opportunities for Indigenous Australians by providing access to employment, education and training as well as focusing on developing cultural understanding and respect within its workforce.
+In line with our commitment to Value People – Respect, Recognise & Reward, IPL’s Indigenous Employment Program aims at increasing the number of opportunities for Indigenous Australians by providing access to employment, education and training as well as focusing on developing cultural understanding and respect within its workforce.

 The program is also a key component of IPL’s approach to Diversity and is continuing to help our business to develop stronger relationships with the community.
-This year we increased our Indigenous Employment across the Australian businesses to 2.3 percent, maintaining our targeted 2 percent minimum.
+This year we increased our Indigenous Employment across the Australian businesses to 2.6 percent, which positions the Company well to achieve our target of 3 percent by September 2019.
 Initiatives undertaken as part of our Indigenous Employment Strategy are described below.

 The IPL Australian Indigenous Relations Policy was developed in 2013 to provide guidance to the organisation as to how to strategically increase engagement opportunities with Indigenous Communities so as to benefit Indigenous Australians as well as IPL.
 The Policy provides a valuable opportunity for IPL to work in genuine partnership with Indigenous Australians and live the IPL Values of “Care for the Community and our Environment” and “Challenge and Improve the Status Quo”.

 IPL is taking a best practice approach to improve Indigenous engagement outcomes.
 Our approach is based on: